Golden Gate Park: The Polo Field

 The field has an extensive history with music and events.
 Because of the location and size of the Polo Fields, various events are commonly held on the field.
 Historically, many major music festivals took place in the park, including the Human Be-In, which featured bands like the Grateful Dead and Jefferson Airplane.
 More contemporary music festivals such as the Outside Lands and Hardly Strictly Bluegrass also take place on or nearby the Polo Fields.
 One of the largest public gatherings in San Francisco took place in the Polo Fields—a public Rosary in 1961 with 550,000 people.
 Public political events were also held at the field, such as the anti-Vietnam War rally in 1969 and the Tibetan Freedom Concert in 1996.

 Now in the 21st century, the Polo Field is split into two divisions: the inner soccer field, and the flat-style cycling velodrome found around the field itself.
 Today many sports are played in the polo fields, including soccer, cross country running, and various types of cycling.
 The cycling track is still alive, with a large number of time-trial races held every cycling season.
-A cyclist in 2013 set a record in the park by riding a total of 188.5 miles on the Polo Field velodrome, circling it 279 times for a total of 10 hours moving.
+A cyclist in 2013 set a record in the park by riding a total of 188.5 miles on the Polo Field velodrome, circling it 279 times in just over twelve hours.
+In 2023 a new cycling track distance record was set at 201.0 miles over 296 laps in 11 hours 6 minutes.